Last updated on .

 Otero Building

-Bernardo Rivera purchased the building in 1970 and planned to demolish it, but strong opposition by locals and the architecture department of the University of Valle (Universidad del Valle) prevented this.
+Bernardo Rivera purchased the building in 1970 and planned to demolish it, but strong opposition from locals and the architecture department of the University of Valle (Universidad del Valle) prevented this.
 The building was declared a national monument on July 25, 1977.
-A massacre took place on December 3, 1984, in which 9 people were murdered, and the building was abandoned in 1989.
-Once again slated for demolition in 2009, citizens rallied to save it, and it was restored and occupied by BBVA.
+On December 3, 1984, a massacre occurred in which nine people were murdered, and the building was abandoned in 1989.
+Once again slated for demolition in 2009, citizens rallied to save it, and it was eventually restored and occupied by BBVA.

 National Palace

-Finally, the National Palace (Palacio Nacional) is on the northeast corner.
-It was commissioned by Pacific Railway and designed by Belgian architect Joseph Martens and Italian engineer Giovanni Lignarolo.
+Finally, the National Palace (Palacio Nacional) stands on the northeast corner of the plaza.
+It was commissioned by the Pacific Railway and designed by Belgian architect Joseph Martens and Italian engineer Giovanni Lignarolo.
 Construction began on February 15, 1928, and was completed in 1933.

 National Palace in Cali, Colombia